nokaut/wsknn/paper/paper.md

       "2022-01-01 10:43:56",
       "2022-01-01 10:44:21"
    ],
-   ["view", "view", "add to cart", "add to cart", "transaction"], [0, 0, 0, 0, 230.87]
+   ["view", "view", "add to cart", "add to cart", "transaction"],  # action types [0, 0, 0, 0, 230.87]  # total "value" of an action
  ]
 }

 ```

-Clearly, there is a lot more information that can be used than only products' sets.
-The session-based k-NN algorithm builds a mapping between products that occur within the same session, but in some settings, it could not be enough.
-The recommender should include other factors too, and they might be derived from the session above:
+The other factors that the recommender may include are:

 -  The position of a product in a sequence,
 -  The length of a sequence,
 -  The recency of a sequence,
--  A specific action type in a sequence (for example: *transaction*),
+-  A specific action type in a sequence (for example *transaction*), sessions without transactions are excluded, or products in sessions that ended up in a transaction are more likely recommended,
--  Or custom weights applied to the sequence, for example, products’ prices.
+- Custom weights applied to the sequence, for example, *price*.

-`Wsknn` uses all this information to prepare a valid recommendation.

-The package is related to past research projects within a company [@Twardowski2021] and current operations for large customers.
-In the closest future package will be enhanced with `tensorflow` version of the algorithm.

-# Related work

-The `wsknn` recommender was designed to evaluate complex deep-learning-based architectures [@Twardowski2021], but during the research, it became clear that the k-NN model's performance is close to or exceeds the performance of the neural nets algorithms (see [experimental comparison](#experiments)).
-Moreover, the analysis of the literature about recommender systems shows that the k-NN-based solutions are performing well in different conditions [@Ludewig2018].
-It makes `wsknn` a great benchmarking tool against novel algorithms and architectures, and the first-choice tool for the fresh start and design of the recommender system.

-The package's algorithm can work in a cold-start scenario, and as a recommender for small and medium-sized datasets.
-During our own studies, the algorithm performed well for the small datasets (25k sessions; 3k items) and bigger datasets, but it has memory size limitations.
-As a memory-based model, it can grow up to the moment, when its usage is unfeasible.
-It could be an issue for production environments where the costs may exceed potential benefits.
-On the other hand, k-NN based approach may be placed in the bigger pipeline, where the large-space model is based on the neural network architecture, but the preliminary selection of recommendations can be done with the `wsknn` package.
-Especially powerful is using weights to control how the model chooses neighbors, how important items are in a session, and which actions bring the highest value to a recommendation.

-A similar architecture can be found in a stand-alone repository [@recsystemsrepo] that seems to be not actively maintained and is linked to specific publications [@Latifi2020SessionawareRA].
-The main difference between `wsknn` and the *V-SKNN* model from the presented repository is that the latter is a ready-to-use package.
-The analytical differences are related to the more ways of session-weighting within `wsknn` up to a point, where custom heuristics can be applied to the recommendations.
-The other example of a stand-alone repository is [@gru4recrepo] with Keras implementation of **Gru4Rec** session-based recommender [@Hidasi2015SessionbasedRW].

-# Package structure

-The package is lightweight, it depends only on the `numpy`, `more_itertools` and `pyyaml` packages.
-It works with every currently supported Python version.
-It has two main functions: `fit()` to build a memory representation of a model, and `predict()` to return recommendations.
-What is worth noticing is that **the recommendation strategy may be altered after fitting a model**; it allows testing different scenarios in parallel.

-The users may control:

-- the number of recommendations,
-- the number of neighbors to choose items from (**the closest neighbors**),
-- the sampling strategy of neighbors (common items, recent sessions, random subset, custom weights assigned to events' type),
-- the sample size (an initial subset of neighbors to look for the closest neighbors),
-- a session similarity weighting function,
-- an item ranking strategy,
-- additional parameters:
- - should algorithm return items that are in the recommended session?
- - is there any event (user action) that must be performed to build a similarity map (for example, the *transaction* event)?
- - additional sampling strategy weights,
- - should the algorithm recommend random items if the neighbors-items-set is smaller than a number of recommendations?

-The sample flow and recommendations are presented in the repository [@wsknnrepo].
-The package has built-in evaluation metrics:

-- the **mean reciprocal rank** of top `k` recommendations,
-- the **precision** score of top `k` recommendations,
-- the **recall** score of top `k` recommendations.

-The package can process static JSON-lines and gzipped JSON-lines files with e-commerce events with its `preprocessing` module.
-The module takes into account the fact that different event actions have their specific weights, and the session that ends with a purchase should be weighted as more reliable than session that ended without a transaction.
-The basic data types, `Items` and `Sessions` that are storing item-sessions and session-items mappings may be updated sequentially, what allows to process a large amounts of data that comes from the e-commerce websites.

 # Experiments

-This section describes WSKNN performance.
+This section describes `WSKNN` performance.
 Table comes from the internal experiments in *Sales Intelligence Sp. z o.o.* company.
 The algorithm was compared to Session Metric Learning algorithms (SML-RNN-*) [@Twardowski2021], GRU4Rec [@gru4recrepo], popularity-based recommender (POP), and Markov model (MM).
 Comparison has been performed on the RecSys-2015 dataset [@recsys2015data], 90% of the oldest sessions were used as a training set, and the rest as a test set.
 The dataset contains 7 981 581 sessions (44% unique), 31 708 505 events, and 37 486 items.
 Monitored metrics are recall (REC@5, REC@20), mean reciprocal rank (MRR@5, MRR@20), mean average precision MAP@20, hit rate HR@20, training time, and latency - how long does it take for a model to prepare recommendations for 10% of the newest session in a dataset.

 | Algorithm           | MAP@20     | REC@20      | HR@20     | MRR@20      | REC@5     | MRR@5      | Training time [s] | Test time [s] |
 | ------------------- | ---------- | ----------- | --------- | ----------- | --------- | ---------- | ----------------- |---------------|